-The division's main market of focus is North America where the scale of adoption of compostable bioplastics has accelerated in recent years.
-This has been driven by environmental awareness and facilitated by the deployment of end-of-life composting capability.
-The mid-size food and beverage providers have led the move away from conventional plastics as they seek to differentiate their products from those of the major brands.
-The division has undertaken manufacturing at two locations in North America for some years and has provided technical support from both local and travelling personnel.
-In 2022 this market presence has been reinforced by the location of a Business Development Manager in Canada and the establishment of legal entities (Biome Bioplastics Inc.) in both Canada and the USA with supporting back-office capability.
-It is intended that these changes will provide the division's customers with a more "local" experience and help drive further revenue growth.
+The division's main geographical market of focus is North America where the scale of adoption of compostable bioplastics has accelerated in recent years.
+This is being driven by environmental awareness and facilitated by the deployment of endof-life composting capability.
+The mid-size food and beverage manufacturers have led the move away from conventional plastics as they seek to differentiate their products from those of the major brands.
+Biome has undertaken manufacturing at two locations in North America for some years and has provided technical support from both local and travelling personnel.
+In 2022 we established legal entities in Canada and the USA and in 2023 these entities became fully operational with all trading in North America being conducted through these corporations.
+During the year we established a warehousing relationship with a Third-Party Logistics provider in Canada.
+This has allowed us to shorten lead-times and reduce costs when servicing our Canadian customers.
+We further increased our presence in North America with the hiring of Customer Support staff and will continue to invest in the Biome Team in this key market as further progress is made.

 The UK market has been somewhat slower to embrace compostable and bio-based materials than some other territories.
 Whilst there is considerable focus on plastic waste, there is still a continuing debate of how best to manage this problem.
 The local council control of the disposal supply chain and its wide variability is seen by some as part of the problem and a move in England towards universal food waste collection in the latter half of this decade presents an opportunity for compostable plastics.
-At present, the UK market remains a smaller part of the Bioplastics division's short-term focus with the more immediate sales opportunities and growth being in the US market.
+At present, the UK market remains a smaller part of the Bioplastics division's short-term focus with the more immediate sales opportunities and growth being in the North American market.

-Cost and functionality will remain key hurdles over the widespread adoption of bioplastics over petro-chemical plastics.
+Cost and functionality will remain key hurdles over the widespread adoption of bioplastics versus petro-chemical plastics.
 Current adoption is therefore driven by consumer pull, and their willingness to pay a premium for biodegradability/compostability, or government legislation.
 To overcome these hurdles the Group's Bioplastics division focuses on areas of the market where there is a high technical performance requirement, the cost of the biomaterial is a small fraction of the end product price, and where there is a consumer willingness to convert to a biodegradable material.